-- a. review the implementation and use of mutual recognition arrangements; - b. continue to further consider additional priority areas for mutual recognition arrangements in the regulated sector; - c. consider alternative mechanisms to facilitate the recognition of conformity assessment results; - d. review and improve the effectiveness of the APEC Mutual Recognition Arrangement on Conformity Assessment of Foods and Food Products, the Arrangement for the Exchange of Information on Toy Safety, the APEC Arrangement for the Exchange of Information on Food Recalls, and the APEC Mutual Recognition Arrangement on Conformity Assessment of Electrical and Electronic Equipment; - e. implement the work program on trade facilitation in information technology products, by 2005 in the case of industrialized economies and by 2008 in the case of developing economies; and - f. encourage establishment of and participation in a network of mutual recognition arrangements in the voluntary sector by 2005.
+- a. review the implementation and use of mutual recognition arrangements; - b. continue to consider mechanisms to facilitate the recognition of conformity assessment results; - c. review and improve the effectiveness of the APEC Mutual Recognition Arrangement on Conformity Assessment of Foods and Food Products, the Arrangement for the Exchange of Information on Toy Safety, the APEC Arrangement for the Exchange of Information on Food Recalls, and the APEC Mutual Recognition Arrangement on Conformity Assessment of Electrical and Electronic Equipment by, among others, looking into the possibility to adopt an information technology management system; - implement the work program on trade facilitation in information technology products, by 2005 in the case of industrialized economies and by 2008 in the case of developing economies; and - e. encourage establishment of and participation in a network of mutual recognition arrangements in the voluntary sector by 2005.

-COOPERATION ON TECHNICAL INFRASTRUCTURE DEVELOPMENT
+COOPERATION ON TECHNICAL INFRASTRUCTURE DEVELOPMENTAPEC economies will:

-- a. undertake projects for the implementation of the Mid-Term Technical Infrastructure Development Program; - b. conduct a comprehensive review on implementation of the above program after 2005; and - c. compile member economies' regulatory profile and develop information and case studies on decision tree analysis for Food/Drug Interface policy development and regulation.
+- a. undertake projects for the implementation of the Mid-Term Technical Infrastructure Development Program; and - b. conduct a comprehensive review on implementation of the above program after 2005.